 Burrfish mouth plates

-Burr, puffer, and porcupinefish belong to the broader “blowfish” family (taxonomically, order).
-Many of the fish in this order possess sharp, spiny armor (hence the names “burr” and “porcupine”), some are highly venomous, and all have the ability to inflate when threatened by predators.
-Burr (featured here) and porcupinefish (which look similar but are typically larger, with up to 20+ layers of stacked enamel) have fused teeth, while pufferfish teeth are unfused (and significantly more rare).
-These “mouth plates” form a beak of sorts and are used to crush the fish’s armored prey.
+Burr, puffer, and porcupinefish all belong to the order Tetraodontiformes – a group of strange, armor-plated fish that includes two closely related families: the Diodontidae (burrfish and porcupinefish) and the Tetraodontidae (pufferfish).
+Many members of this order possess sharp, spiny armor (hence the names “burr” and “porcupine”), some are highly venomous, and both families have the ability to inflate when threatened by predators.
+Burr and porcupinefish (which look similar but are typically larger, with up to 20+ layers of stacked enamel) have two fused teeth, whereas pufferfish have four.
+These teeth form beaks, which are used to crush the fish’s armored prey.
 On the menu?
 Crabs, clams, sea snails, shrimp, urchins, barnacles, and more.

 Coral